ariwasch/ariwasch/README.md

 ### Hi, my name is Ari
 #### About me
-I'm a second-year computer engineering student at the University of Waterloo.
+I'm a third-year computer engineering student at the University of Waterloo.
 I have a broad range of interests, from robotics to app development and from software to hardware.

 #### 🔭 Cool things that I have worked on
 - [Rambl](https://rambl.app), public chat room where users can talk to everyone within a certain radius or on a certain topic